Variational Transfer Learning using Cross-Domain Latent Modulation: Related Work

 \section{Related Work}

-As discussed above, for a joint distribution, manipulation of the latent space is common~\cite{Larsen2016, Liu2017, Liu2018b} for cross-domain adaptation scenarios, as shown in Fig.~\ref{fig:ch4_schematic_latent_space_manipulation}.
-One approach focuses on a shared latent space, where the latent encodings are regarded as common representations for inputs across domains.
-Some adversarial strategy is usually used to pull them together so that the representations are less domain-dependent than their original ones.
+To model a joint distribution for cross-domain adaptation, manipulation of latent spaces is a common approach~\cite{Larsen2016, Liu2017, Liu2018b}.
+A shared latent space for the source and target domains is employed, as illustrated in~Fig.~\ref{fig:ch4_schematic_latent_space_manipulation}, which provides latent encodings as common representations for data inputs across domains.
+Some adversarial strategy is usually used to pull the latent representations closer so that they are less domain-dependent.

 Under the variational inference context, we assume a prior for the estimated latent space.
 It is easy to confine the joint distribution into the same space and apply the adversarial strategy.
 For example, works~\cite{Liu2017, Schonfeld2019, Liu2018b} assume a standard Gaussian prior for the transfer.
-Also, we can do more to manipulate the variational latent space by the prior.
+Also, we can further manipulate the variational latent space by the priors.
 Works in~\cite{Mahajan2020, Ziegler2019, Kingma2016} adopt normalizing flows as complex priors for multimodal latent representations.

 In~\cite{Kingma2016}, inverse autoregressive flow (IAF) is proposed for the variational inference, which scales well to high-dimensional latent spaces.
 IAF is constructed by the successive transformations based on the autoregressive neural network.
 It improves upon diagonal Gaussian approximation posterior significantly.
 Reference~\cite{Ziegler2019} introduces the normalizing flow for discrete sequences.
 It utilizes a VAE-based generative model that jointly learns a normalizing flow distribution in the latent space and a stochastic mapping to an observed discrete space.
 To this end, it is important that the flow-based distribution be highly multi-modal.
 Another interesting application is for cross-domain many-to-many mapping described in~\cite{Mahajan2020}.
 It learns shared joint representations between images and text, also domain-specific information separately.
 The normalizing flow-based prior is used for the domain-specific information to learn various many-to-many mappings.